ggez/ggez/README.md

 ### 0.3.0

-* Make screen transforms a bit more transparent
-* Make non-power-of-2 textures work (issue #59)
-* Make text drawing work
-* Document **everything**
-* Make it always possible to load resources from raw data instead of files. (which might make testing easier) (issue #38)
 * Remove unused example assets
 * Go through `timer` and clean things up a little; it should provide nice functions to do everything you want as accurately as you want using only `Duration`s.
-Deprecate the rest.
+Remove the rest, though still have convenience functions to convert to seconds or such.
 * The usual cleanup: go through looking for TODO's, unwrap's, run clippy over it.
-* Make `app_dirs` work (issue #56)

-## Future work
+Changelog:

+* Almost everything is now pure rust; the only C dependency is libsdl2.
-* Sprite batching
+* Graphics:
+ * Entirely new rendering engine using `gfx-rs` backed by OpenGL 3.2
+ * New (if limited) 2D drawing primitives using `lyon`
+ * Font rendering still uses `rusttype` but it's still cool
+ * New option to enable/disable vsync
-* Exposing GFX
+* Other stuff
-* Make it work with non-GL backends
-* Make subsystems modular, so we don't *have* to initialize sound if we don't need to and it's not a hard error if we can't use it.
-See https://www.idolagames.com/piston-sdl-window-with-sound/ perhaps.
-* Possibly related, see if it's possible to make the event::run() function optional; provide tools with which to roll your own game loop.
-* Interpolation for the mainloop timing stuff?
-Or at least be able to support the user doing it.
-* Start integrating ncollide?
+ * New sound system using `rodio`, supporting pure Rust loading of WAV, Vorbis and FLAC files
+ * Configuration system now uses `serde` rather than `rustc_serialize`
-* Need to add more tests
+ * Refactored event loop handling somewhat to make it less magical and more composable.

-## Useful goodies

-* specs for entity-component system (alternatives: ecs or recs crates)
-* nalgebra or cgmath for vector math.
-* physics/collision???  ncollide and nphysics; there's ports/wrappers of box2d and chipmunk physics engines but they're young.
-* ggez-goodies for things that are useful but not fundamental and generally don't depend on each other (rather incomplete at the moment, but...)
+ * New filesystem indirection code using `app_dirs`.
+There's also a new `cargo-resource-root` feature flag that will make the file loader look for a `resources` directory next to your `Cargo.toml`; worse than useless for release, but great for development.

+So this has been a pretty revolutionary change; I think the only part that hasn't been significantly rewritten is the timing utility functions.
+The drawing API is much more powerful and flexible, as well as more rusty, and there's been a million tiny ergonomic improvements.
+I'm also willing to call most of the current API more or less stable; I expect to make additions, but quite few breaking changes.

+As always, thanks to all who contributed: svenstaro, onelson, vickenty, and whoever I don't remember!
+And thanks to everyone who makes the libraries we rely on, especially `rust-sdl2`, `rodio` and all its dependencies, `gfx-rs` and all its dependencies, `serde`, `image`, as well as all the tiny but vital cogs like `app_dirs` and `zip`.
+None of this would be possible without you guys.

+Of course, there's plans for 0.4: I mainly want to improve the graphics functionality with sprite batches, better 2D drawing, and exposing the gfx-rs innards a little to allow the adventurous to write their own rendering pipelines.
+It should be a *much* less massive change, and hopefully won't take four months to write.

+For now though... if you'll excuse me, I've got some games to make.

 ## Credits